banzaicloud/banzai-cli/cmd/docs/banzai_secret_install.md

 ### Synopsis

-Install a particular secret to a cluster's namespace.
+Install a particular secret from Pipeline as a Kubernetes secret to a cluster.

 ```
 banzai secret install [flags]